Confined states and topological phases in two-dimensional quasicrystalline $\pi$-flux model: Ammann-Beenker model

 \textit{Zero flux case--} Let us first review the zero flux limit, where we set $A_{ij}=0$ in Eq.~(\ref{eq:APM}).
 In Fig.~\ref{fig:tiling}(c), we show the energy levels and density of states (DOS) of the zero-flux Ammann-Beenker approximant with $N_t=2\times2\times1393$.
 Both energy levels and DOS are symmetric with respect to the energy $E=0$, reflecting bipartite nature.
 A prominent peak exists in DOS at $E=0$, which corresponds to the presence of confined states~\cite{PhysRevB.102.115125}.
 In the Ammann-Beenker tiling, the fraction of confined states $p$ (the number of them divided by $N_t$) is given by $p=p_{E=0}=1/2\tau_s^2\approx0.086$~\cite{PhysRevB.102.115125}, where $\tau_s=1+\sqrt{2}$ is the silver ratio.
 Since the confined states in the Ammann-Beenker tiling are fragile, they generally disperse upon introducing other terms into the Hamiltonian~\cite{PhysRevB.102.115125}.
 Furthermore, the confined states are mixed with other states.
 This may be related to the fact that increasing the system size generates a new confined state with larger extension~\cite{PhysRevB.102.115125}.

-\textit{Quasicrystalline \piflux model--} Following the \piflux model on a square lattice, which introduces \piflux systematically~\cite{PhysRevLett.106.236804} (see Sec.~S1 in the Supplemental Material (SM) ~\footnote{See Supplemental Material for further discussion and information on, a \piflux model on a square lattice, inflation rule to obtain arrows covering quasicrystals, the Bott index, the IPR method to find well-localized states, confined states on the Penrose tiling, and confined states on the Ammann-Beenker tiling.}), we assume the same phase $A_{ij}$ for edges with the same orientation, where the edges start from a vertex of the set A. However, for the edges starting from a vertex of set B, we use the same phase but with the opposite sign to keep the hermiticity of the Hamiltonian.
+\textit{Quasicrystalline \piflux model--} Following the \piflux model on a square lattice, which introduces \piflux systematically~\cite{PhysRevLett.106.236804} (see Appendix~\ref{sec:pifluxsquare}), we assume the same phase $A_{ij}$ for edges with the same orientation, where the edges start from a vertex of the set A. However, for the edges starting from a vertex of set B, we use the same phase but with the opposite sign to keep the hermiticity of the Hamiltonian.
 Therefore, it is useful to define phase $A_n$ for the edges starting from a vertex of the set A with a directional vector $\hat{R}_n=\pm(\cos(2\pi n/8), \sin(2\pi n/8))$, where $n=1, \dots,4$.
 The quasicrystalline \piflux model is defined by setting some (but not all) of $A_n$ to $\pm\pi/2$ and others to zeros.
 Note that as fluxes $\{\phi_{i,j,k,l}\}$ are defined modules to $2\pi$, setting all $A_n$ to $\pm\pi/2$ results in a zero flux model.

 In Fig.~\ref{fig:tiling}(d), we present the Ammann-Beenker tiling with attached arrows that are defined based on $A_n$ (see Fig.~\ref{fig:tiling}(e)).
-We note that one can construct this arrow-attached tiling using inflation rules (see Sec.~S2 in the SM ~\cite{Note1}).
+We note that one can construct this arrow-attached tiling using inflation rules (see Appendix~\ref{sec:inflation}).
 Furthermore, it is worth mentioning that the arrows with the same colors construct structures similar to Ammann lines in the Ammann-Beenker tiling (for example, see green arrows in Fig.~\ref{fig:resultAB} (a1))~\cite{PhysRevB.39.10519}.